Laviru-Dilshan/mysql-to-mongodb-python/Readme.md

 # MySQL to MongoDB Data Converter

 This Python script allows you to convert data from a MySQL database to a MongoDB database.
-It retrieves data from a specified table in MySQL and inserts it into a specified collection in MongoDB, based on a mapping of fields between the two databases.

 ## Getting Started